jm-gimenez-garcia/hdtr-cpp/README.md

 ### Installing

-To compile and install, run the following commands under the directory `hdt-cpp`.
+To compile and install, run the following commands under the directory `hdtr-cpp`.
 This will generate the library and tools.

 First run the following script to generate all necessary installation files with autotools: